 The same green leafy vegetables that you love are good for your dog.
 Just give her a leaf or two each day to keep her healthy.

-Give your dog 1 tsp. per 10 pounds of body weight, 1-2 times each day on your dog’s food.
+Give your dog 1 tsp. of coconut fiber or flour, for every 10 pounds of body weight, 1-2 times each day on your dog’s food.

 Psyllium Seed Powder